Braveheart22/Beer-Advisor/README.md

 TODO:

-Update BeerExpert.java to show different suggestions for dark and brown beers Maybe add new types of beers to the array list (in strings.xml) other than the original 4
+1) Update BeerExpert.java to show different suggestions for dark and brown beers.
+2) Maybe add new types of beers to the array list (in strings.xml) other than the original 4.